tc39/notes/es7/2015-11/nov-19.md

 DD: We should use instanceof Error

-JHD: But that doesn’t work cross-realm
+JHD: But that doesn't work cross-realm

-DD: A cross-realm Error won’t work.
-Why do you want to check whether it’s a real error?
+DD: A cross-realm Error won't work.
+Why do you want to check whether it's a real error?

 JHD: what motivated Array.isArray

-DD: it shouldn’t have
+DD: it shouldn't have

 YK: Cross realm is not the only issue, node ecosystem (duping in npm) has the same issue